mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/datasources.md

         };
 ```

-Once a datasource has been correctly created, you will see it registered in `mindsdb.datasources`.
+Once a datasource has been correctly created, you will see it registered in `mindsdb.datasources`, ready for creating and querying predictors with it.

 ```sql
 select * from mindsdb.datasources;